-Click on an image below to be taken to the location on Google Street View.
+Click on an image below to see the location on Google Street View.
 The band members home addresses will not be included so don’t ask for them or go looking – respect the band’s privacy and the property of any location you visit.

 1213 Fell St, San Francisco, CA – Original location of the first studio Green Day ever recorded in.
 Over the years the band recorded the EP’s ‘1,000 Hours’ and ‘Slappy’ as well as their first two studio albums, ’39/smooth’ and ‘Kerplunk’, at Art Of Ears.

 Longview (music video)